drrufus/ng-zorro-antd/README.md

 #### Collapse panel:
 + Header is focusable by TAB key and is wrapped in `<a>` element with class `ant-collapse-arrow-link`.
-+ All content is hidden when a panel is collapsed
++ All content is hidden when a panel is collapsed.
-+ New `nzHeadingAriaLabel` attribute: if not null - a panel's header will be marked with `role="heading"` and `aria-label` with provided value
++ New `nzHeadingAriaLabel` attribute: if not null - a panel's header will be marked with `role="heading"` and `aria-label` with provided value.

 #### Switch:
 + `nzLabel` attribute for an additional text label.